Let’s layer on some fresh new color

 The second coat of paint protects the first layer.

-It’s cost-effective.
-The highest cost of painting is preparing.
-If you look at the cost of adding a second coat it’s minimal in comparison.
+It's cost-effective.
+If you look at the cost of adding a second coat, it’s minimal in comparison to just one coat.
 A detailed cost of painting the interior of your house will also help you make more informed decisions about your project.

-How Many Coats of Paint Should Go on an Interior Wall?
+How Many Coats of Paint Do Interior Walls Need?

 If you’re not changing colors and simply freshening up an interior wall that’s fallen victim to fingerprints and spaghetti splats, then one coat should be enough.
 Two coats are even better for satisfying results, especially if the old paint was faded or stained.